elastos/Elastos.Wiki/docs/1.start/introduction.md

 To understand how we're making a difference in Web3, it's critical to learn about the key features that set Elastos apart from the rest.

-#### Open-Source
+- **Open-Source**

-We're a platform run by the community where anyone can help build and contribute to the underlying code, maintaining the core belief of an inclusive Web3 environment.
+We're a platform run by the community where anyone can help build and contribute to the underlying code, ensuring an inclusive Web3 environment.

-#### Bitcoin Hashrate
+- **Bitcoin Hashrate**

-The Elastos Mainchain is completely decentralized by Bitcoin and the Bitcoin Cash hashrate.
-Given that we have an open-source blockchain that's supported by a global network of mining pools, miners don't need to deploy additional resources.
+The Elastos Mainchain is partially secured by the Bitcoin hashrate through a process known as merge-mining.
+Miners can participate in the block production process without deploying any additional resources.

-#### Elastos Smart Contract Chain (ESC)
+- **Elastos Smart Contract Chain (ESC)**

-Smart contracts written in the Solidity language can be developed and deployed on our sidechain.
-The ESC is an EVM (Ethereum Virtual Machine) compatible network that utilized a DPoS (Delegated Proof of Stake) consensus mechanism that's more efficient and environmentally friendly.
+Smart contracts written in the Solidity language can be developed and deployed on our sidechains.
+ESC is an EVM (Ethereum Virtual Machine) compatible network that utilizes an efficient and environmentally BPoS (Bonded Proof of Stake) consensus mechanism

-#### Elastos Identity Chain (ESC)
+- **Elastos Identity Chain (EID)**

-The **Elastos Identity Chain (EID)** provides a decentralized solution for digital identity and assets.
-EID supports the issuance of [DIDs](/learn/dids/intro) for key stakeholders and applications on Web3.
+EID provides a decentralized solution for the provision of digital identities.
+It supports the issuance of W3C compliant [decentralized identifiers (DIDs)](/learn/dids/intro) for users and applications alike.

-#### Data Ownership
+- **Data Ownership**

-By leveraging and interacting with our platform, users can create their very own DIDs that allow them to store all of their personal data that exists on Web3.
+By leveraging DIDs, users can create their very own storage vaults that enable them to curate which applications can access their data.
 This means they have complete control of their information and can choose who they want to (and don't want to) share it with.

-#### Scalability
+- **Scalability**

-Our supernode network can be extended and provide consensus to various different sidechains, ultimately meaning that our entire network can horizontally scale with ease.
+Our supernode network can be adapted to provide security and consensus to numerous sidechains, enabling the network to scale horizontally with ease.